lieutdan13/GenAIPrompts/ArticleWritingPromptChain.md

 ```
 This outline looks great!
 When it comes to writing using A.I., two factors are crucial, perplexity and burstiness.
 Perplexity measures the complexity of text and burstiness compares the variations of the sentences.
 Humans tend to write with greater burstiness.
 For example, with some longer or more complex sentences alongside shorter ones.
 A.I. sentences tend to be more uniform.
 Therefore, when writing the following content, I am asking you to create, I need it to have a good amount perplexity and burstiness.
-In your next response, do not rewrite anything, just respond to my question.
+In your next response, do not re-write anything, just respond to my question.
 Do you understand?
 ```